microconfig/microconfig/README.md

 Microconfig does one thing and does it well.
 It provides approach, bast practices and engine to handle configuration for big amount of services.
 Your can use Microconfig together with config server and deployment framework.
 Configuration can be built during deploy phase and result plain config files can be copied to filesystem, where your services can access it directly(for instance, Spring Boot can read configuration from *.properties), or you can distribute result configuration using any config servers.

-# How to keep configuration
+# Where to store configuration
 It’s a good practice to keep service configuration separated from code.
 It allows not to rebuild your services any time configuration is changed and use the same service artifacts (for instance, *.jar) for all environments, because it doesn’t contain any env specific configuration.
 Configuration can be updated even in runtime without service' source code changes.

 So the best way to follow this principle is to have dedicated repository for configuration in your favorite version control system.
 You can store configuration for all microservices in one repository to make it easy to reuse common part and be sure common part for services is consistent.